pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Iterate through the XREF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A PDF's XREF table is a list of all objects defined in the file.
-This table may easily contain several thousand entries.
+This table may easily contain many thousand entries -- the manual :ref:`AdobeManual` for example has over 330'000 objects.
 Table entry "0" is reserved and must not be touched.
 The following script loops through the XREF and prints each object's definition::

     >>> xreflen = doc._getXrefLength() # number of objects in file
-    >>> for xref in range(1, xreflen): # do not touch item 0!
+    >>> for xref in range(1, xreflen): # skip item 0!
             print("object %i:" % xref, doc._getXrefString(xref))

 A PDF object definition is an ordinary ASCII string.